-The Company is authorized to issue 5,000,000 preference shares, par value \$0.0001, with such designations, voting and other rights and preferences as may be determined from time to time by the Company's board of directors.
-At June 30, 2023 and December 31, 2022, there were no preference shares issued or outstanding.
+The Company is authorized to issue 5,000,000 preference shares, par value \$0.0001 (the "Preference shares"), with such designations, voting and other rights and preferences as may be determined from time to time by the Company's board of directors.
+At September 30, 2023 and December 31, 2022, there were no Preference shares issued or outstanding.